cewarkentin/PyBer_Analysis/README.md

 ## Overview of Project

 We are working at PyBer, a Python-based ride-sharing app company.
-Our job is to analyze and create several types of visualizations to best illustrate data contained in large CSV files.
+Our job is to analyze and create several types of visualizations to best illustrate relationships between the type of city (urban, suburban, rural) and the number of PyBer drivers and riders, as well as the percentage of total fares, riders, and drivers by type of city.

 ### Purpose